 Meet Raf - Our Head of Product

 Raf is involved at many levels at Developers Institute.
-Whilst creating an enterprise-ready learning experience for students which—according to him—is ‘lots of fun’, he is also supporting the incredible crew of tech-leads aka instructors.
-Students and instructors have his full support and attention whenever needed to accomplish the projects they are currently working on.
+Whilst creating an enterprise-ready learning experience for students which—according to him—is “lots of fun”, he also supports our incredible crew of instructors.
+Raf gives students and instructors his full support and attention to help them accomplish the projects they are working on.

 Before joining Developers Institute

-Raf is one of a kind and has some great stories to share from the early days of the internet taking off.
-From sleeping under his desk the odd night and having been the fourth developer at booking.com, during his career he has had some great teachers and can now be called comb-shaped.
+Raf is one of a kind and has some great stories to share from the internet’s early days.
+He slept under his desk as needed and became the fourth developer at booking.com.
+Raf’s had some great teachers throughout his career and can now be called comb-shaped.

 This journey has taken him through a mix of cultures and places such as the UK, the Netherlands, Italy and now NZ.
-Throughout his career Raf has architected systems and led teams building fast and massive software systems for huge sites such as Stuff and BBC iPlayer.
-He also coached many top teams in Agile and Lean engineering practices, which is all about learning and improving.
+Raf has architected systems and led teams to build fast and massive software systems for huge sites such as Stuff and BBC iPlayer.
+He also coached top teams in Agile and Lean engineering practices, which is all about learning and improving.

-Writing super fast code for the world’s largest investment banks where slow code costs millions of dollars
+Wrote super fast code for the world’s largest investment banks where slow code costs millions of dollars.

-Growing one of the UK’s most visited and praised video streaming solutions: BBC iPlayer!
+Grew one of the UK’s most visited and praised video streaming solutions: BBC iPlayer.

-he broke the Guiness World record for the biggest choreographed hula-hoop dance routine on BBC’s Blue Peter
+He broke the Guinness World record for the biggest choreographed hula-hoop dance routine on BBC’s Blue Peter.

-as well as running Agile ceremonies out of the Beehive with ministers and the Cabinet Secretary!
+He ran Agile ceremonies out of the Beehive with ministers and the Cabinet Secretary.